zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

   * Navigate to `http://54.166.157.73:4040` to view the Weave visualization of your containerized application.
 Click around to see various info on your services.
   ![weavescope](../assets/img/weavescope-10-1.png){:width="600px"}
-  * Login with username `booth` and password `Challenge2016` <a href="https://console.aws.amazon.com/ecs/home#/clusters/ecs-weave-shippable-demo/services" style="color: orange">the
+  * Login with username `booth` and password `Challenge2016` <a href="https://betaship.signin.aws.amazon.com/console" style="color: orange">to the AWS Management Console</a>
+  * Explore <a href="https://console.aws.amazon.com/ecs/home#/clusters/ecs-weave-shippable-demo/services" style="color: orange">
-  AWS Management Console</a> and explore the different elements of the cluster in Amazon ECS
+  the different elements of the cluster in Amazon ECS</a>
   ![amazon-ecs](../assets/img/amazon-ecs-10-2.png){:width="600px"}
   * Navigate to Amazon ECR repository to view your newly created Docker images
   * Select `Repositories` in the left-hand nav from your cluster page